weiyadi/dlm_bnn/README.md

 python run_vi.py --dataset CIFAR10 --net_type AlexNet --metric ELBO --seed 1 --beta 0.1 --reg naive --batch_size 512 \
 --prior_var 0.05 --save_path checkpoints --init_path example/elbo.pt --config example/example.yaml
 ```
+Users can freely change arguments including the dataset, neural network and the configuration file.
+The above scripts will produce several `.pt` files that save the model state dictionary at the certain epochs,
+depending on the choice of `save_interval` in the config file,
+and one `.npz` file that saves the statistics along optimization, including train_obj (elbo if metric selects ELBO, otherwise dlm),
+train_acc, train_kl, test_loss, test_acc, train_loss, other_obj (dlm if metric selects ELBO, otherwise elbo).
+The `.pt` files can be used to produce loss surfaces.
+The `.npz` file can be used to produce learning curves.

 ## Run variational inference using bounded optimization
 We run `run_vi_bo.py` to train a model using bounded optimization with either ELBO or DLM.
 The arguments are similar to